Pathoschild/smapi-mod-dump/source/~atravita-mods/CritterRings/README.md

 3. Run the game using SMAPI.

 ## Rings
-* Bunny Ring: Allows a 14s "sprint" of +5 (configurable) speed in return for 10 (configurable) stamina.
+* **Bunny Ring**: Allows a 14s "sprint" of +5 (configurable) speed in return for 10 (configurable) stamina.
 Summons bunnies.
 Buy from Marlon after receiving the Skull Key and the Magic Ink.
-* Butterfly Ring: Acts as magnet ring, summons butterflies before dark.
+* **Butterfly Ring**: Acts as magnet ring, summons butterflies before dark.
 Buy from Marlon after receiving the Skull Key.
-* Firefly Ring: Acts as a glow ring, summons fireflies after dark.
+* **Firefly Ring**: Acts as a glow ring, summons fireflies after dark.
 Buy from Marlon after receiving the Skull Key.
-* Frog Ring: Hold down the jump button to charge up a jump!
+* **Frog Ring**: Hold down the jump button to charge up a jump!
 Costs stamina, though.
 Buy from Marlon after receiving the Skull Key and the Magic Ink.
-* Owl Ring: Makes enemies less likely to see you.
+* **Owl Ring**: Makes enemies less likely to see you.
 Summons owls.
 Buy from Marlon after receiving the Skull Key and the Magic Ink.

 ## Configuration
 Run SMAPI at least once with this mod installed to generate the `config.json`, or use [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) to configure.